As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 No. Custard creams contain sugar, milk, and harmful flavorings that can cause problems for your pup.

 Custard may be good for you but it is best not given to a dog.
-The next time your pup begs you for it, hand them a healthy alternative for their system.
+The next time your pup begs you for it, hand them healthy alternatives like frozen pumpkin, mashed banana, and peanut butter.